 If your loved one needs expensive prescription medications, he or she may be tempted to find a bargain on the internet.
 However, the medications offered by unscrupulous sites are often not real and may pose a health threat.
 If your loved one has financial difficulties trying to keep up with his or her medication regimen, find better alternatives.

 Seniors managing the challenges of cognitive decline may be especially susceptible to scams.
 However, they can continue living at home safely and comfortably with the help of professional dementia or Alzheimer’s home care.
-Lemon Grove families can contact Coast Care Partners to learn about the high-quality at-home care we offer.
+San Diego families can contact Coast Care Partners to learn about the high-quality at-home care we offer.
 Call 619-354-2544 today.